Signs of hormonal imbalance are so much more common in the modern age than ever before.

 They include maintaining the normal structure of the skin, and blood vessels in women.

 Estrogen also decreases the rate of bone loss by preventing the parathyroid hormone from mineralizing( taking the calcium from bones into the blood)the bones.
 So you can see how one hormone controls the action of another.

 Estrogen also increases the synthesis of protein in the liver for transporting other hormones, including estrogen, thyroxine, testosterone, and many others.

-Estrogens produce an increase of HDL, and lower LDL, and reduce cholesterol levels, and this explains why in menopause women start gaining weight as their estrogen levels diminish.
+Estrogens produce an increased of HDL, lower LDL, and reduce cholesterol levels, and this explains why in menopause women start gaining weight as their estrogen levels diminish.

 Estrogens have cardioprotective effects too.

-They prevent plaque buildup on arterial walls, prevent clot formation as well as having an antioxidant effect.
+They prevent plaque buildup on arterial walls, prevent clot formation as well as have an antioxidant effect.